subhayu99/auto-keka/README.md

-# auto-keka
+# Auto Keka API

 This API is for automating Keka clocking in/out.

 ## Prerequisites

 - bash
 - docker

 ## Starting it up

-Run `./run.sh` and follow the instructions
+Run `./aka help` and follow the instructions